 We design software, we try to describe its design and related information; The collective knowledge can be described in terms of words (document), visual (diagram), or demonstration.

-In the internal description, a single representation of an architectural view of an application cannot meet the eyes of all associated various skilled stakeholders (Management, Infrastructure, Product Managers, Developers).
+In the internal description of an application, a single representation of an architectural view cannot meet the eyes of all associated various skilled stakeholders (Management, Infrastructure Operators, Product Managers, Developers, Business Executors).

-Every Stackholder is only interested in some part of a software design information.
+Every stakeholder is only interested in some part of software design information.

 Philippe Kruchten defined 4+1 Views Model to capture the description of Software Implementation or Architecture into multiple concurrent views.

 A ViewModel is a subpart of the overall software implementation description knowledge and targets a subset of the audience.

 4+1 Views Model

 4+1 views model is an information organization framework; it consists of logical, process, development, and physical knowledge of an application, and end-user perspective information.

 A view is an aspect (subpart) of information.

 A notion is a way of representing information.

 A single type of notation is usually used in multiple views.
 Views do not enforce any notion.

 1. Logical View captures the functional requirements of the application as decomposition of structural elements or abstractions.

 - Object Decomposition is capturing of application behavior into classes and packages.
 It is the base of functional analysis in case of Object-Oriented Paradigm.

-- Data Modelling is the analysis of data gathering and organising data into logical entities.
+- Data Modelling is the analysis of data gathering and organizing data into logical entities.

 ER diagram is a well-known notation to represent business entities and relationships.

 - System and subsystems view is breaking down of application into modules and arrangement of their responsibilities and relationships.

 UML Component diagram can be used.

-2. Process View captures the process, behaviour, task concurrency and flow of information and non-functional aspects.
+2. Process View captures the process, behavior, task concurrency, and flow of information and non-functional aspects.